XiaojiaoChen/rosserial_stm32cxj/README.md

     ```c
     #include "ros.h"
     ```
-    * It has a built-in global variable named rosserialNode to manage all the rosserial resources, already exported as below.
-You can directly use this variable only if "ros.h" is inlcuded.
+    * It has a built-in global variable named rosserialNode to manage all the rosserial resources that you can directly use.
-        ```c
-        //No need to add to your file, you can directly use this variable if "ros.h" is included
-        extern RosserialNode rosserialNode;
-        ```

 3. Define parameters in "rosserialNode.h":

-    * some parameters are necessary to be modified with your application, such as the usart port, topic names,  message types, and corresponding headers.

-    * some are not necessary to be changed.
-They have default values that you can directly use, such as built-in publishers, subscribers, message variables, callbackFunctionNames.
-Just suit your need.

         1. usart port ..........................................(default: huart3   )
         2. publisher number. ............................(default: 1, max 3)
         2. subscriber number.............................(default: 1, max 3)